Gumball12/text-vide/README.md

 > [Try on Runkit](https://npm.runkit.com/text-vide) or [Online Sandbox](https://gumball12.github.io/text-vide/)

-An Open-Source JavaScript Implementation of [Bionic Reading API](https://bionic-reading.com/).
+This module is an open source implementation that mimics the behavior of the [Bionic Reading API](https://bionic-reading.com/).

+It does not require any additional licenses, except for MIT. ([#38](https://github.com/Gumball12/text-vide/issues/38))

 - _[How was this made?](./HOW.md)_
 - _[I don't think it's going to be more readable](./ABOUT_READABILITY.md)_